roma-glushko/genart-prompts/objects.md

 - a jaguar
 - a komodo
 - a leopard
-- a garden
 - a lion
 - a lynx
 - a mamba
 - a mandrill
 - a marlin
-- a monitor lizard
-- a snake

 - anaxelotol
 - anocelot
 - anosprey
 - a owl
 - a petrel
-- a python
 - a ray
-- a salamander
 - a serval
 - a shark
 - a skua
 - a tiger
 - a viper
-- a wolf
 - anarcade
 - a arch
 - anarchway
-- a balcony
 - a baluster
 - a balustrade
 - a belvedere